MikaelMayer/Editor/README.md

-# Editor: The First Reversible HTTP Server
+# Editor: The First Reversible HTTP/HTTPS Server

 ![Screenshot of Editor](/screenshot-2.png?raw=true)

-Editor is an HTTP server that not only displays HTML (.html), Markdown (.md) and Elm (.elm [^elm-pages]) pages, but also propagates back modifications made to the pages to the source files themselves.
+Editor is an HTTP/HTTPS server that not only displays HTML (.html), Markdown (.md) and Elm (.elm[^elm-pages]) pages, but also propagates back modifications made to the pages to the source files themselves.

-To visually edit a page, simply add `?edit=true` to its URL, and the content will be editable by mouse and keyboard.
+To edit the page, just use the mouse and keyboard as you would do for a word document.
 Alternatively and anytime, you can use the DOM inspector of the browser of your choice to modify the source page.
+Editor also offers some convenience tools to upload images and create/modify links.

-## Quick launch
+## Install and launch

 Install node.js and run the following command: